 Time: Approximately 45 min. – 1hr to/from Downtown LA

 If you don’t have Uber or Lyft yet, download these apps before your next trip to LA.
-Both ridesharing services offer reasonable rates to/from LAX compared to taxi service and the app will be useful to get around town during your trip.
+Both ride-sharing services offer reasonable rates to/from LAX compared to taxi service and the apps will also be useful to get around town during your trip.